Graduate Studentship Endowment Fund

 Helping meet the urgent need for postgraduate funding

 Postgraduate students are a vital part of Churchill College and have been since its foundation.
-With over 370 graduates from all over the world, Churchill’s graduate students are valued members of the College’s diverse and exciting academic community.
+With over 380 postgraduates from all over the world, Churchill’s postgraduate students are valued members of the College’s diverse and exciting academic community.

 To address these challenges, the College must be able to offer the necessary funding that our extraordinary candidates deserve.
 We want to recruit and support the world’s best minds and talents, enabling them to benefit from what Churchill has to offer and for us to benefit from their rich range of insights in return.

 The College is currently committed to supporting a small number of graduate studentships, but funds are limited.
 Building a Graduate Studentship Endowment Fund that will help bridge the growing funding gap and enable more talented students to take up their postgraduate studies at Churchill is a major College priority.

 “Without the match funding from Churchill I would not have been able to come to Cambridge to study for my PhD in a field whose work has not yet received much – or even any – academic attention”

 Lili Pickett-Palmer (G18, Film & Screen Studies)

 - Over £80,000 of additional postgraduate student support was awarded in the year 2021-22 compared with the previous year